U.S. sales of existing homes fell in December, closing out a year in which sales of single-family homes plunged by the largest amount in...

 The inventory of unsold homes dropped by 7.4 percent, raising hopes that backlogs that had hit record levels were starting to be reduced, a key factor necessary to prompt a rebound in the market.

-Seattle Times business reporter Elizabeth Rhodes contributed King County data to this story.
+Seattle Times business reporter Elizabeth Rhodes contributed to this report.